freeeve/resume-site/content/competencies/python.md

-Python is a relative newcomer to my repertoire, but I have enjoyed using it for flask/fastapi apis, as well as some data science-related things that don't have as much support in other high-level languages.
+Python is a relative newcomer to my repertoire, but I have enjoyed using it for flask/fastapi apis, as well as some data science-related things that don't have as much support in other languages.